 Hubbed wheels install directly on the 5/8"-11 threaded spindle.
-Thread of accessory must match thread of spindle.

-- 1. Remove backing flange by pulling away from tool. - 2.
-Thread the wheel on the spindle 4 by hand. - 3.
-Depress the spindle lock button 3 and use a wrench to tighten the hub of the wheel. - 4.
+- 1. Thread the wheel on the spindle by hand. - 2.
+Depress the spindle lock button and use a wrench to tighten the hub of the wheel. - 3.
 Reverse the above procedure to remove the wheel.
-Fig. J